dmorse/pscfpp/README.md

 The above examples would both write log output that is produced during execution to the user's screen (i.e., to standard output).
-This log output may also be redirected to a file by using the unix ">" standard output redirection operator.
+This log output may instead be redirected to a file by using the unix ">" standard output redirection operator.
 For example, a command such as
 ```
-pscf_pc3 -e -d 3 -p param -c command > log
+pscf_pc -d 3 -e -p param -c command > log
 ```
 would redirect log output that is written during simulation of a 3-dimensional periodic structure to a file named "log" in the current